sirredbeard/DAP/README.md

     - CASENUMBERS - for tracking last known case numbers
     - NEW_CASE - all cases scanned from mainframe
-    - POSSIBLECASES - cases whose plaintiff contains a keyword from CREDITOR
+    - POSSIBLE_CASE - cases whose plaintiff contains a keyword from CREDITOR
     - MATCHEDCASES - cases whose defendant has been matched to a person
     - PROCESSEDCASES - cases that were sent letter, e-mail, or facebook message, with time-stamp
     - REJECTEDCASES - cases rejected for no matching creditor or individual